 Patients with rheumatoid arthritis (RA) may exhibit a variety of hematologic abnormalities.
 Common changes associated with active disease include anemia of chronic disease (ACD; also termed anemia of chronic inflammation), thrombocytosis, and sometimes a mild leukocytosis.
 There is an increased risk of lymphoproliferative disease, including non-Hodgkin lymphoma.
 Felty’s syndrome, with neutropenia and splenomegaly, is very infrequent.

 An overview of the hematologic manifestations of RA is presented here.
 The clinical manifestations of RA; clinical manifestations, diagnosis, and treatment of Felty’s syndrome; and large granular lymphocyte (LGL) leukemia in RA are discussed in detail separately.
-(See "Clinical manifestations of rheumatoid arthritis" and "Clinical manifestations and diagnosis of Felty's syndrome" and "Drug therapy in Felty's syndrome" and "Indications for splenectomy in Felty's syndrome" and "Large granular lymphocyte leukemia in rheumatoid arthritis".)
+(See "Clinical manifestations of rheumatoid arthritis" and "Clinical manifestations and diagnosis of Felty's syndrome" and "Drug therapy in Felty's syndrome" and "Role of splenectomy for Felty's syndrome" and "Large granular lymphocyte leukemia in rheumatoid arthritis".)

 Among the most prevalent hematologic abnormalities in patients with rheumatologic disorders are the anemia of chronic disease (ACD), a mild anemia that is generally asymptomatic, and iron deficiency anemia [2,3].
 A 2008 study of 111 patients with early RA reported the prevalence of ACD to be 25 percent during the first year of disease .
 Other forms of anemia occur less commonly.
 (See 'Anemia of chronic disease' below and 'Iron deficiency anemia' below and 'Macrocytic anemia' below and 'Hemolytic anemia' below and 'Bone marrow hypoplasia with anemia' below and 'Pure red cell aplasia' below.)

 - Vreugdenhil G, Wognum AW, van Eijk HG, Swaak AJ.
 Anaemia in rheumatoid arthritis: the role of iron, vitamin B12, and folic acid deficiency, and erythropoietin responsiveness.
 Ann Rheum Dis 1990; 49:93.